-Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was Usos stratogy Uses engagement Usos orgagoment As a result of called for but not incorrectly or with atratogics to engage atratogics to ongage or ntonitoring all exhibited. parts missing. от го-опдадо ro-engage students students, the teacher atudents with the with the content. intentionally plans content, but less and intogrates than the majority of The desired effect is multiple strategies or atudonta arc displayed in the behaviors associated displaying the majority of students. with this element; or desired effect. the teacher adapts atratogics to most the specific needs of atudonta to onsuro the desired effect is evident in all ntudonto
+Not Using (0) Beginning (1) Developing (2) Applying (3) innovating (4) Stratogy was Uses strategy Uses engagement Uses engagement As a result of called for but not incorrectly or with stratogics to engage stratogics to engage or ntonitoring all exhibited. parts missing. от го-опдадо ro-engage students students, the teacher atudents with the with the content. intentionally plans content, but less and intogrates than the majority of The desired effect is multiple strategies or atudonta arc displayed in the behaviors associated displaying the majority of students. with this element; or desired effect. the teacher adapts atratogics to most the specific needs of atudonta to onsuro the desired effect is evident in all ntudonto